rowatc/Diplomacy-AI/README.md

 For more details about Diplomacy and bots playing it, see [these slides](181004_Diplomacy_AI.pdf), based on [this lightning talk](https://youtu.be/Ojpn3UXZuGM?t=1033) at [Bornhack](https://bornhack.dk) 2018.

-We intend to develop this project via the [London Reinforcement Learning](https://www.meetup.com/London-Reinforcement-Learning/) Meetup.
+We intend to develop this project via the [Diplomacy AI](https://www.meetup.com/Diplomacy-AI-Meetup-Group/) Meetup.
 Please join us - either in person - or on [Slack](https://diplomacyai.slack.com).

 ## Goals